openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 @endsphinxdirective

-Once the [OpenVINO™ application development](../integrate_with_your_application.md) has been finished, application developers usually need to deploy their applications to end users.
-There are several ways to achieve that:
+Once [OpenVINO™ application development](../integrate_with_your_application.md) has been finished, application developers usually need to deploy their applications to end users.
+There are several ways to achieve that.
+This section will explain how you can deploy locally, using OpenVINO Runtime.

+> **NOTE**: Note that [running inference in OpenVINO Runtime](../openvino_intro.md) is the most basic form of deployment.
+Before moving forward, make sure you know how to create a proper Inference configuration.

+## Local Deployment Options

 - Set a dependency on the existing prebuilt packages, also called "centralized distribution":
     - using Debian / RPM packages - a recommended way for Linux operating systems;